Update made to this guidance

 We frame our role in the context of 2 key messages:

-- We are their advocate — it’s our job to listen and hear what they have to say and make sure everyone who cares for them works together.
+- We advocate for te tamaiti or rangatahi and their parents – it’s our job to listen and hear what they have to say.
+We make sure their voice is heard by others and taken into account and that everyone who cares for them works together.

 We might need to explain our role and purpose a few times in the beginning.
 The exact words don’t matter if we convey the intent, message and compassion.
 We can check if they understand what we’re saying by asking them to explain to us what they think our job is.